The BEAM Virtual Machine

 Training

-The BEAM for Developers is a full-day, hands-on tutorial on BEAM internals with the person who wrote the book on it.
+The BEAM for Developers is a hands-on course on BEAM internals with the person who wrote the book on it.
 The course equips intermediate Erlang, Elixir, and Gleam developers with practical, systems-level understanding of how the BEAM VM delivers scalability and fault tolerance.

 Six modules cover: Thinking in Processes, Data Types and Message Costs, Memory and Garbage Collection, Scheduling and Concurrency, Debugging and Observability, and BEAM Patterns and Anti-Patterns.